jmcerrejon/misapuntesde/src/2013/03/new-firmware-with-improvements-for-analogue-audio-popping.md

 ---
 id: 93
 title: New firmware with improvements for analogue audio popping
+description: New firmware with improvements for analogue audio popping
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-03-06 15:00:00